Connect with us

 Jacob Murphy (Coventry)

 The 20-year old grabbed two first-half goals for Coventry at the weekend.
-For his first goal, Murphy fired home after Tom Eastman had blocked Marc-Antoine Fortune's low cross and just seven minutes later the man on loan from pounced again when he reacted quickest to Frankie Kent's slip before hitting the ball home.
+For his first goal, Murphy fired home after Tom Eastman had blocked Marc-Antoine Fortune’s low cross and just seven minutes later the man on loan from Norwich pounced again when he reacted quickest to Frankie Kent’s slip before hitting the ball home.

-Billy Clarke (
+Billy Clarke (Bradford)

 Billy Clarke scored Bradford’s second in the Bantam’s 2-0 win over bottom of the table Crewe at Valley Parade on Saturday.
 The former Ipswich man gave Crewe defender Jon Guthrie a torrid time before calmly slotting home with half an hour left to play.